Change Language:

 Pain is a complicated process that involves an intricate interplay between a number of important chemicals found naturally in the brain and spinal cord.
 In general, these chemicals, called neurotransmitters, transmit nerve impulses from one cell to another.

-The body's chemicals act in the transmission of pain messages by stimulating neurotransmitter receptors found on the surface of cells; each receptor has a corresponding neurotransmitter.
-Receptors function much like gates or ports and enable pain messages to pass through and on to neighboring cells.
 One brain chemical of special interest to neuroscientists is glutamate.
 During experiments, mice with blocked glutamate receptors show a reduction in their responses to pain.
 Other important receptors in pain transmission are opiate-like receptors.
 Morphine and other opioid drugs work by locking on to these opioid receptors, switching on pain-inhibiting pathways or circuits, and thereby blocking pain.

 Causes of Chronic Pain